Key Points

 Three Perspectives on Change Management

 There are countless approaches and change management models outlined in academic literature and the popular business press.
 Below, we review three major categories or perspectives to which many of these change management approaches align.
 Different approaches tend to emphasize one of these perspectives more than others, rather than being exclusive to a single perspective.
-In my experience, and in the change implementation framework I use to manage change efforts, it's useful to leverage all three.
+In my experience it’s useful to leverage all three, which is why I have integrated them in my change implementation framework.

 Psychological Perspective: Influencing and Motivating People to Change